 This doesn’t only relate to brands that produce consumer products.
 No matter your business, customers want to know where you stand.

-Your content should provide useful and beneficial information.
+Your content should provide beneficial information.
 You want it to stick with and influence your reader.

 The same information is available everywhere, so you want to create original content.